tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 ### single day ###

-Class- mark 1 day competitors: 'sf' for Friday and 'ss' for Saturday. individual riders must have 'סולו' or 'יחיד' in category.
+Class- mark 1 day competitors: 'sf' for Friday and 'ss' for Saturday. individual riders must have 'solo' in category.

 ### status ###